open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 <details><summary>What happened?</summary>

-The component was signed.
-Signature and digests are stored in the component
+Digests will be created for all described artifacts and referenced component versions.
+Then for the top-level component versions the component-version digests are signed.
+Signature and digests are stored in the component descriptor(s):
-descriptor:

 ```shell
 $ jq . ${CTF_ARCHIVE}/artifact-index.json